Getting to Brussels

 Traveling by train

-If you are touring Europe and are visiting Paris, Amsterdam or any other neighbouring city, the best option is to book a train to Brussels.
+If you're touring Europe and are visiting Paris, Amsterdam, or any other neighboring city, the best option is to book a train to Brussels.
 From the capitals of France or the Netherlands, the journey will take a little over an hour.
-If you are in London and prefer to take a train you can take the Eurostar that takes 2 hours and 20 minutes.
-Once in Brussels, the train is also the best option to visit nearby cities and towns, like Ghent, Bruges or Antwerp.
+If you're in London and prefer to take a train you can take the Eurostar which takes 2 hours and 20 minutes.
+Once in Brussels, the train is also the best option to visit nearby cities and towns, like Ghent, Bruges, or Antwerp.

-You can check timetables, fares and book a ticket on the official TGV website:
+You can check timetables and fares and book a ticket on the official TGV website:

 Traveling by car

-If you are visiting one of Belgium’s neighbouring countries, then you might want to rent a car and drive to Brussels.
+If you're visiting one of Belgium’s neighboring countries, then you might want to rent a car and drive to Brussels.
 We recommend planning your trip with Google Maps: